oakes/Nightmod/TUTORIAL.md

 ## Getting Started

+### Downloading, building and running

+Clone the source from github:

+    simon@fletcher:~/workspace$ git clone https://github.com/oakes/Nightmod.git
+    Cloning into 'Nightmod'...
+    remote: Reusing existing pack: 2285, done.
+    remote: Counting objects: 126, done.
+    remote: Compressing objects: 100% (113/113), done.
+    remote: Total 2411 (delta 52), reused 0 (delta 0)
+    Receiving objects: 100% (2411/2411), 4.54 MiB | 925.00 KiB/s, done.
+    Resolving deltas: 100% (1285/1285), done.
+    Checking connectivity... done.

+Connect to the directory:

+    cd Nightmod

+Build it as a single JAR file:

+    lein uberjar

+Run is as a jar file:

+    java - jar target/nightmod-0.1.1-SNAPSHOT-standalone.jar

+Note that your operating system will probably also support running the jar by selecting it in a file browser, or by other means.
+You will probably want to write a small launcher script, so that you can integrate it into your menus.

+### After NightMod starts

 After downloading and running [Nightmod](https://nightmod.net/), you'll see a screen listing several different types of games.
 Let's start off with the simplest one, Barebones 2D.
 After clicking it and giving it a name, you should see a screen saying "Hello world!" at the bottom.
 Now click the button at the top that looks like a grid, and you'll see a file grid appear that contains "core.clj".
 Click that to open the file in the built-in editor.

 ## Game Structure